meotism/Quality_Assessment_Review/Readme.md

-Train a model to predict whether a new review has significant value based on the article titled "Web-based Quality Assessment of Customer Reviews" by Prakash Hiremath and Siddu Algur
+Train a model to predict whether a new review has significant value based on the article titled "Web-based Quality Assessment of Customer Reviews" by Prakash Hiremath and Siddu Algur.

 You can access the full article here:
 [Web-Based Quality Assessment of Customer Reviews](https://www.researchgate.net/publication/228750441_Web_based_Quality_Assessment_of_Customer_Reviews_using_Quartile_Measure)